The first 11 films to hit the billion-dollar mark at the box office

 Additionally, even though a cursory look at the world’s highest-grossing films of all time might show Jurassic Park as the first to have reached the milestone, it is not so.

 Similar is the case of Harry Potter and the Sorcerer’s Stone, the first film in the Harry Potter franchise.
-Released on 16 November 2001, it earned USD 975 million globally by the end of its original theatrical run in 2002.
-However, a 4K 3D restoration of the film released in China on 14 August 2020 helped it cross USD 1 billion in revenue on 18 August.
+Released on 16 November 2001, it earned USD 975 million (INR 8,090 crore approx.) globally by the end of its original theatrical run in 2002.
+However, a 4K 3D restoration of the film released in China on 14 August 2020 helped it cross USD 1 billion (INR 8298 crore approx.) in revenue on 18 August.

-The first movies to earn USD 1 billion at the worldwide box office
+The first movies to earn USD 1 billion (INR 8,298 crore approx.) at the worldwide box office

 Jump To / Table of Contents